gek64/moneybook/README.md

   -h, --help                display help for command

 EXAMPLE:
-  final-money -db mysql://root:root@192.168.1.2:3306/financial_accounting
+  moneybookserver -db mysql://root:root@192.168.1.2:3306/moneybook
 ```

 ## FAQ

 ### How to use it?

-- This app is a backend, you also need to install https://github.com/gek64/final-money-frontend
+- This app is a backend server, you also need to install https://github.com/gek64/moneybook

 ## License